DanielLarsenNZ/dlnz-blog/Dlnz.Blog.Web/posts/azure/app-service-talk.md

 ## TL;DR
-App Service combines the previous Azure Websites, Mobile Services and BizTalk Services into one integrated offering and is a major PaaS play by Microsoft Azure that drives Continous Delivery and Development Efficiency.
+Azure App Service combines the previous Azure Websites, Mobile Services and BizTalk Services into one integrated offering and is a major PaaS play by Microsoft Azure, driving Continous Delivery and Development Efficiency.

 ## Hello Azure App Service